I Want To Buy An RV In The US And Ship It To Australia And Then New Zealand!

 Any comments or help would be much appreciated.
 ANSWER

-Let's see if I can shed some light on some of your questions.
-I will start with easier ones first.
+Hi Graeme, let's see if I can shed some light on some of your questions.
+I will start with easier ones first.24/7 emergency medical evacuation for peace of mind when you travel.
+Good Sam TravelAssist.
+Learn More!

 You can tow another vehicle behind a Class A, B or C RV.
 Here in the states these tow behind vehicles have nicknames such as "Dinghies", "Toweds" or "Toads".
 The advantage of having a tow behind vehicle is that once you set up camp you can use that vehicle for sightseeing, etc. without having to breakdown camp.